windwalker-io/framework/src/Console/README.md

 Options:

-  -h / --help
-      Display this help message.
+  -h | --help       Display this help message.

-  -q / --quiet
-      Do not output any message.
+  -q | --quiet      Do not output any message.

-  -v / --verbose
-      Increase the verbosity of messages.
+  -v | --verbose    Increase the verbosity of messages.

-  --no-ansi
-      Suppress ANSI colors on unsupported terminals.
+  --no-ansi         Suppress ANSI colors on unsupported terminals.
+                    Use --no-ansi=false to force using color.

 Available commands:

   help    List all arguments and show usage & manual.

-Welcome to windwalker!
-Console.
+Welcome to Windwalker Console.
 ```

-### Set Executing Code for RootCommand
+### Set Handler for RootCommand

 We can add closure to every commands, that this command will execute this function first.
 Use `setHandler()` on
 `$console`, the Console will auto pass the code to RootCommand: